AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT4_CustomObject/BT_CO1_SingleInstanceReadOnly.rst

 - an LwM2M server sends a Read request,

-- the Resource is being observed and the library needs to send a Notify message (see :doc:`Notifications`),
+- the Resource is being observed and the library needs to send a Notify message,

 - value of the Resource is required for the library to function correctly (mostly related to Objects 0 (Security), 1 (Server) and 2 (Access Control)).